zwx8981/r-panda.github.io/index.md

 ## Welcome to My Homepages

-Dr. Yichao Yan
+**Dr. Yichao Yan**

-Assistant Professor
+**Assistant Professor**

-Email: yanyichao91(at)gmail.com, yanyichao(at)sjtu.edu.cn
+Email: yanyichao(at)sjtu.edu.cn

+Office: 5-510, Software building, Shanghai Jiao Tong University.

 ### Opening Positions
 We have two positions (two Master) open for 2022 Fall in the AI Institute, Shanghai Jiao Tong University.
+Looking for self-motivated students working with me in computer vision.
+For prospective students, please send your resume and transcript to my email.

 ### Biography